-"Modular object-oriented dynamic learning environment" is what the acronym "MOODLE" stands for.
+"MOODLE" stands for.
 Moodle provides a platform that facilitates the implementation of the constructivist method and can be expanded to include social interaction for the benefit of the instructor (Ismatovna, 2021).
 Tools that support interactive activities including assessment assignments, discussion forums, chat rooms, journals, quizzes, glossaries, and Wikipedia's are included as part of its feature set.